dev-chester/ui5-webcomponents/docs/dev/Developing Web Components.md

  1. Fetch an i18n bundle during component definition `await fetchI18nBundle("my-ui5-web-components");`

- 2. (optional) Get a reference to the bundle in the constructor for convenience `this.i18nBundle = getI18nBundle("my-ui5-web-components");`
+ 2. (optional) Get a reference to the bundle in the init method for convenience `this.i18nBundle = getI18nBundle("my-ui5-web-components");`

  3. Get texts from the bundle, according to the currently [configured](../Configuration.md) language.